Team-OptiFine/Support-Knowledge-Base/README.md

 ### File Permissions
     If there is a file permission error try deleting the OptiFine Version from the libraries folder `C:\Users\<user>\AppData\Roaming\.minecraft\libraries\optifine\OptiFine\<version>`

+### Modded
+    Disable TipTheScales, the mod should auto do this but just incase it might be good to remove it.
+Add `0` to AstralSorcery.cfg (`rootfolder/config/astralsorcery.cfg`), under weakSkyRenders option, this will make it only render constellations on top of the existing sky render (ie shaders or optifine).

 ## Common Questions